Arcadia Exhibitions Website

 Arcadia University is committed to: maintaining a healthy and safe learning, working and living environment for all members and guests of our community.
 The smoking policy is designed to minimize the negative effects of secondhand smoke; improve fire safety; and encourage a more sustainable environment.
 You can find Arcadia's smoking policy here.

 Public Safety Office

 Arcadia University (Glenside Campus), (Delaware Campus)

-If Arcadia University closes because of snow, local radio stations will announce the emergency closing of the University by number, rather than name.
+If Arcadia University closes because of inclement weather, local radio stations will announce the emergency closing of the University by number, rather than name.
 Arcadia University has been assigned number 338 for courses scheduled before 4 p.m.
 For late afternoon, evening and weekend courses, Arcadia University has been assigned the number 2338.
-Closing information is also available on local TV stations and on our Web site (www.arcadia.edu).
+Closing information is also available on local TV stations and on our Website (www.arcadia.edu).
 Public Safety also uses the University emergency notification system, Send Word Now, to notify the University community of campus closures.